 Revenue from media production services is recognised over time as services are rendered.
-Revenue from providing these services is recognised using output method over the term of the fixed-price contract as the customer simultaneously receives and consumes the benefits provided.
+Revenue from providing these services is recognised using output method according to the value of the progress towards satisfaction of the performance obligation.

 Initial deposits are normally required before rendering the services.
 Service contracts are normally for periods of one year or less and are billed based on achievement of milestones.